-The programme is overseen by an international, multi-stakeholder Steering Committee.
-The Committee was appointed by the International Social Science Council Executive Committee.
-The Steering Committee advises on strategy development, resource mobilisation and programme management, and is responsible for all decisions on the selection and funding of proposals.
+The first phase of the programme was overseen by an international, multi-stakeholder Steering Committee appointed by the International Social Science Council Executive Committee.
+The Steering Committee advised on strategy development, resource mobilisation and programme management, and was responsible for all decisions on the selection and funding of proposals.
+The Steering Committee is no longer in existence, but the list of members in 2018 is given below for information.

 Alberto Martinelli (Chair)